3dlg-hcvc/SceneEval/README.md

 Metrics that REQUIRE a VLM are:
 - *Object Count*, *Object Attribute*, *Object-Object Relationship*, *Object-Architecture Relationship*, *Object Support*, *Object Accessibility*

 To run the metrics that require a VLM, the default implementation uses OpenAI's GPT-4o, so you will need an OpenAI API key.
-(The demo )
+(The demo below does not require this.)

 Create a `.env` file in the root directory following the template in `.env.example`, and add your OpenAI API key:
 ```